pivotal/docs-tap/scst-policy/configuring.md

 These patterns are matched against the image digest in `PodSpec` for resources attempting deployment.

 Glob matches against images using semantics similar to golang filepaths.
-A `**` can be used to match against all subdirectories.
+A `**` is used to match against all subdirectories.
 To make it easier to specify images, there are few defaults when an image is matched, namely:

 - If there is no host in the glob pattern, `index.docker.io` is used for the host.
   This allows users to specify commonly found images from Docker as `myproject/nginx` instead of `index.docker.io/myproject/nginx`

 - If the image is specified without multiple path elements (not separated by `/`), then library is defaulted.
-For example, specifying busybox results in library/busybox.
-And combined with earlier, results in a match being made against index.docker.io/library/busybox.
+For example, specifying busybox causes library/busybox.
+And combined with earlier, causes a match being made against index.docker.io/library/busybox.

 A sample of a ClusterImagePolicy which matches against all images using glob: